demisto/content/Packs/PrismaCloudCompute/README.md

 At this point, you can add tasks that extend the playbook to check and respond to alerts depending on the properties of the Cortex XSOAR object.

 ### Audit Alert v3 playbook
-This playbook is not similar to the other Two playbooks.
-It is a default playbook for parsing and enrichment of Prisma Cloud Compute audit alerts.
+This is a default playbook for parsing and enrichment of Prisma Cloud Compute audit alerts.

 The playbook has the following sections: